RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 The purpose of this project is to study the production, perception, and processing of prosody in second language acquisition.
-This research examines the role of individual pragmatic skills in the process of learning a new language.
-Specifically, we focus on the role of empathy in the development of L2 prosody by analyzing the perception of intonation in questions and statements in L2 Spanish.
+This research looks at the role of individual pragmatic skills in the process of learning a new language.
+Specifically, we look at the role of empathy in the development of L2 prosody by analyzing the perception of intonation in questions and statements in L2 Spanish.

 The objectives of this research are twofold.
-First, the project intends to contribute to cumulative science by conceptually replicating the Brandl et al. (2020) finding, which demonstrates that perception and processing of L2 intonation improves in conjunction with L2 proficiency and as a function of intonation type.
+First, the project intends contribute to cumulative science by conceptually replicating the Brandl et al. (2020) finding demonstrating that perception and processing of L2 intonation improves in conjunction with L2 proficiency and as a function of intonation type.
 Second, this research will extend the current findings on perceptual development to include pragmatic skills,